Zubax/bro/README.md

 Bro does not (currently) attempt to compete in the standard CUA benchmarks because it is primarily focused on practical utility in real-world office tasks rather than synthetic benchmarks.
-As an example where the two are at odds, Bro is able to log into a bank account using 2FA OTP codes generated by an authenticator app, while the current OSWorld flagman is too slow to succeed at that (OTP codes expire quickly).
+As an example where the two are at odds, Bro is able to log into a bank account using 2FA OTP codes generated by an authenticator app, while the current OSWorld flagman is too slow to succeed at that (OTP codes expire quickly);
+also, Bro tends to be very cheap to run because it heavily relies on low-cost models and minimal UI interactions.

 ## Requirements